hubotio/hubot/README.md

     #deploy code goes here
 ```

-If you'll provide an event, it's very recommended to include a hubot user object in data.
+If you'll provide an event, it's very recommended to include a hubot user object
+in data.
 In case of other reacting scripts want to respond to chat.

 [event-emitter]: http://nodejs.org/api/events.html#events_class_events_eventemitter

-## Testing hubot locally

-Install all of the required dependencies by running `npm install`.

-It's easy to test scripts locally with an interactive shell:

-    % export PATH="node_modules/.bin:$PATH"
-    % bin/hubot

-... and to run unit tests:

-    % make test